GLakshmiPrasanna/Library-Management/README.md

 This project implements a simple RESTful API for managing a library system.
 The API supports basic CRUD operations on books and interacts with a MongoDB database for data storage.

 ## Prerequisites:
-- Node.js: It provides the runtime environment for executing JavaScript on the server side.
+- **Node.js**: It provides the runtime environment for executing JavaScript on the server side.
 You can download and install Node.js from the official website: Node.js Downloads.
-- MongoDB: The API uses MongoDB as its database system.
+- **MongoDB**: The API uses MongoDB as its database system.
 You need to install MongoDB on your machine.
 You can download and install MongoDB from the official website: MongoDB Downloads.
-- npm (Node Package Manager): npm is used to manage the dependencies (libraries, frameworks, etc.) required by the API.
+- **npm (Node Package Manager)**: npm is used to manage the dependencies (libraries, frameworks, etc.) required by the API.
 Users don't need to install npm separately, it comes bundled with Node.js.
 ## Installation:
 - Clone the repository: [Repository link](https://github.com/GLakshmiPrasanna/Library-Management)
 <br>`git clone https://github.com/GLakshmiPrasanna/Library-Management.git`